Gailius/Gailius.github.io/_pages/research.md

 author_profile: false
 ---

 This is a collection of my working papers and research drafts.
-More elaborate than blog posts.
+More elaborate than napkin research blog posts.